apache/sedona/docs/api/flink/Function.md

 Introduction: Return a linestring being a substring of the input one starting and ending at the given fractions of total 2d length.
 Second and third arguments are Double values between 0 and 1.
 This only works with LINESTRINGs.

-Format: `ST_LineSubstring (geom: geometry, startfraction: Double, endfraction: Double)`
+Format: `ST_LineSubstring (geom: Geometry, startfraction: Double, endfraction: Double)`

 Since: `v1.5.0`